 Currently, drivers are getting used to the changes.
 Locals may be on ‘auto-pilot’ and not notice the no-entry signs.
 Visitors may use sat-navs or Google maps, which have not yet been updated for the changes.

-In time, motorists will comply with the Plaza one-way system, just as they did with the Mortimer Street pedestrianisation and one-way changes, when they were introduced some years ago.
+In time, motorists will adapt to the one-way system, just as they did with the Mortimer Street pedestrianisation and one-way changes, when they were introduced some years ago.

 Will the plaza cause gridlock on the High Street?